liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/Social_attributes_figure.png" width="450px" >
 <br />
 Heterogeneity interacts with uncertainty, shaping consumer behavior away from representative rational optimization.
 We first quantified the predictability of renewable generation patterns in China [[Link](https://www.nature.com/articles/s41467-023-40670-7)], revealing the inherent uncertainty faced by renewable consumers.
-Building on this, we draw on prospect theory from economics--where decision makers tend to be aggressive under losses and conservative under gains--to model boundedly rational consumers behavior under incentive mechanisms.
+Building on this, we draw on prospect theory from economics--where decision makers tend to be aggressive under losses and conservative under gains--to model boundedly rational consumers' behavior under incentive mechanisms.
 We show that such rationality redistributes consumers’ demand patterns in response to incentives [[Link](../assets/Social_Attributes.pdf)].
 To capture heterogeneous individual responses more precisely, we integrated social survey data with load metering records and applied a spatio-temporal neural network to learn response behavior and embed it to design behavior-aware pricing mechanisms [[Link](../assets/Data-Driven_Stochastic_Game.pdf)].

 <br />
 <br />